Turning Your Hobbies and Talents Into Great, Inexpensive Gifts

 - Record a reading of poetry.
 It can be your own or one of the classics.
 You have many choices.

 - Record a story.
 If your gift is for a child, make it age-appropriate.
 For Christmas, what child wouldn't love "The Night Before Christmas."

 - Affirmations make wonderful gifts.
-As you make your recording, add some light flute or recorder music in the background.
+As you make your recording, add some light flute music in the background.

 - Engage all the children for singing family favorites, hymns or Christmas Carols.

 - For those living far away, children's messages recorded on a CD or DVD make a priceless gift.